triologygmbh/reCAPTCHA-V2-java/README.md

 new ReCaptcha(secret).isValid(response);
 ````

+For trying out, see [TestServer](src/test/java/de/triology/recaptchav2java/TestServer.java).
+Run it with these env vars

+* SECRET
+* SITE_KEY
+* PORT

 ### Error Handling
 In case there are not technical problems `Recaptcha.isValid()` always returns a boolean.
 Otherwise a `ReCaptchaException` is thrown.
 If you need insight into the underlying HTTP traffic you best set the log level of all loggers `de.triology.recaptchav2java` to `TRACE` using your favorite [SLF4J](https://www.slf4j.org/) implementation.